 Seán Kerr is an award-winning Scottish landscape and nature photographer.
 He is a natural world lover, who strives to capture the look and feel of nature’s beauty faithfully and with integrity.
+He particularly enjoys taking photos of the Isle of Harris in the Outer Hebrides.

 A white horse on the sand dunes of Luskentyre Beach on the Isle of Harris, highlighted by typically pure Hebridean light and standing out against the equally typical brooding sky.